-The carrying values of cash, and accounts payable and accrued liabilities approximate fair value because of the short-term maturity of those instruments.
-The current bank accounts and accounts payable are non-interest bearing.
-The majority of cash is held in short-term investments bearing interest of less than 2%.
+The carrying values of cash, receivables, note receivables and accounts payable and accrued liabilities approximate fair value because of the short-term maturity of those instruments.
+The current bank accounts, note receivables and accounts payable are non-interest bearing.
+The Loan Facility is measured at fair value at each reporting period using an acceptable valuation model.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.
 The Company to date has not used any formal currency hedging contracts to manage currency risk.